TryGhost/migrate/packages/mg-libsyn/README.md

 migrate libsyn --url https://example.com --useEmbed false --scrape none  --useFeedCategories false --useItemKeywords false
 ```

-This will use the Libsyn `<iframe>` embed, not use categories or keyword as tags, and not scrape or save any remote files such as images, audio files, or links PDFs.
+This will use the Libsyn `<iframe>` embed, not use categories or keyword as tags, and not scrape or save any remote files such as images, audio files, or linked PDFs.

 ## Develop